cscully-allison/data-ensemble-interview-artifacts/Codes.md

 #### Analysis Task Influences Mental Model or Awareness of Parts
 - P1: (In reference to architecture comparison task): "So that's, that's not in this table"
-- P2: (In reference to architecture comparison task) "Can I ammend my picture real quick?
+- P2: (In reference to architecture comparison task) "Can I amend my picture real quick?
 Sorry, I just realized something."

 ### What factors lead to remembering dimensions/aspects of the data?